-The management of the Corporation is not aware of any other matters to be brought before the Annual Meeting.
+As of the date of this Proxy Statement, the management of the Corporation is not aware of any other matters to be brought before the Annual Meeting.
 However, if any other matters are properly brought before the Annual Meeting, the persons named in the enclosed form of Proxy will have discretionary authority to vote all proxies with respect to such matters in accordance with their best judgment.